kaust-rccl/Dist-DL-training/fsdp/README.md

 	}

 **Explanation of Parameters:**
+- `mixed_precision`: Enables mixed-precision training within FSDP.

+  - Here, model **parameters** and **buffers** use `float16` while **gradient reductions** occur in `float32`, providing a balance between memory efficiency and numerical stability.
+  - Note: Pure `fp16` precision is not compatible with FSDP, as it can lead to instability and overflow during communication and gradient synchronization.
 -   `transformer_layer_cls_to_wrap`: Specifies the transformer layers to wrap with FSDP.
 In this case, `BloomBlock` layers.
 	- Analysis of the Bloomz-560m architecture reveals that approximately **80%** of the total 560 million parameters are concentrated in the transformer layers (i.e. the BloomBlock layers).